+Abstract:

+On a global scale, the abundance and surface area of man-made ponds is nearly equal to that of natural ponds (Downing 2007).
+Despite this, little is known about the biogeochemical role of man-made ponds in organic and inorganic nutrient cycling.
+Recent research suggests that CPOM is an important resource in ponds because it is abundant, variable, and decomposes slowly (Fortino).
+In order to better understand its significance, an experiment was devised that allowed us to simultaneously test the effects of CPOM and/or nutrient enrichment on sediment oxygen demand.
+The experiment utilized a factorial design, with four BOD bottles for each treatment level.
+To perform the experiment, sediment samples were collected on 29 May 2014 and water samples on 9 June 2014 from a local, man-made pond, Lancer Park Pond.
+These samples were placed into 300 ml BOD bottles to mimic a man-made system, and then stored in a cool, dark place between sample runs.
+It was found that CPOM, and to a lesser degree nutrient enrichment, increased overall sediment oxygen demand in the system.
+Based on separate analyses, we also found evidence to support that the kind of organic matter introduced to the system was more important than the amount.
+Spectrometry scans revealed that the labile organic matter greatly decreased in the CPOM treatments eventually beginning to even out around ________.

 Introduction:

-According to recent research (Downing 2007), the prevalence and surface area covered by man-made ponds on a landscape is nearly equal to that of natural ponds.
-In addition, in locations such as Virginia where natural lakes are rare, man-made ponds represent the dominant lake habitat.
-With this in mind, it is easy to understand why it is crucial to understand how these ponds differ from natural systems.
-In particular, there has been relatively little research done to understand how man-made ponds cycle watershed organic and inorganic nutrients.
+The abundance and surface area covered by man-made ponds is nearly equal to that of natural ponds (Downing 2007).
+In addition, in regions such as Virginia where natural lakes are rare, man-made ponds represent the dominant lake habitat.
+Despite their abundance, little is known about the biogeochemical role of man-made ponds.
+In particular, there has been relatively little research done to understand how man-made ponds cycle watershed organic and inorganic nutrients (Tranvik et al. 2009).

-In general, when organic matter enters an aquatic system, there are a number of different “fates” for the mass of organic matter.
-For example, if a leaf falls into a pond, the leaf will initially lose some of its mass due to leaching.
-It can also be consumed by microbes (bacteria and fungi) and animals (insects, etc.).
-Once the leaf has been consumed, the microbes and animals will release the digested food as either inorganic nutrients or CO2 that will leave the system.
-Lastly, it can be broken down into fine particulate organic matter (FPOM).
+When allochthonous organic matter enters an aquatic system, there are a number of different fates for the mass of organic matter (Gessner et al 1999).
+The organic matter will initially lose some of its mass due to leaching.
+A portion of the remaining mass can be consumed by microbes (bacteria and fungi) and invertebrates (Webster and Benfield 1985).
+Once the organic matter has been consumed, the microbes and animals will release the mineralized food as either inorganic nutrients or CO2 (Gessner et al. 1999).
+Organic matter that escapes assimilation by consumers is converted to fine particulate organic matter (FPOM; Gessner et al. 1999).

-Recent evidence (Fortino Lab) has shown that CPOM, and in particular leaf litter, is a highly influential resource in ponds because it is extremely abundant, variable, and decomposes slowly in man-made systems.
+Recent evidence (Fortino unpub. data) suggests that coarse particulate organic matter (CPOM) is an important resource in man-made ponds because it is abundant, variable, and decomposes slowly.
 Our proposed experiment specifically looks at how the presence of CPOM affects sediment oxygen demand and how CPOM alters the effects of nutrient enrichment.
+YOU NEED A MORE DETAILED DESCRIPTION OF THE HYPOTHESES HERE.

 Methods:

+We evaluated the effect of CPOM and nutrient enrichment on (LIST RESPONSE VARIABLES) with a complete factorial design.
+Each treatment combination was replicated 4 times.